 Newry, Co.
 Down

 This dwelling benefits from spectacular views over the Ring of Gullion landscape, a designated area of outstanding natural beauty, and subject to particular scrutiny under planning legislation in Northern Ireland.
-The house is designed to be unmistakably rural in its visual style and design.
-The scale and impression of the house is broken down by creating Barn-like structures clustered together.
+The house is designed to be unmistakably rural in its visual style and is designed to have the performance of a Passive House.
+The scale and impression of the house are broken down by creating Barn-like structures clustered together.

 The house is situated a distance from the road creating an integration to the landscape.
 The site levels have also been reduced to lower ridge height and reduce the overall massing and visual impact of the building on the site.